A Survey of Machine Unlearning: Published Resources on Machine Unlearning

 \sstitle{Anamnesis Index (AIN)} AIN values range between 0 and 1.
 The better the unlearning, the closer to 1.
 Instances where information from the classes to be forgotten are still preserved in the model correlate to AIN levels well below 1.
 A score closer to 0 also suggests that the unlearned model will rapidly relearn to generate correct predictions.
 This may be due to the fact that the last layers contain limited reversible modifications, which degrades the performance of the model on the forgotten classes.
 If an AIN score is much greater than 1, it may suggest that the approach causes parameter changes that are so severe that the unlearning itself may be detected (Streisand effect).
 This might be due to the fact that the model was pushed away from the original point and, as a result, is unable to retrieve previously learned knowledge about the forgotten class(es).
 The formula for calculating an AIN value is $AIN = \frac{r_t (M_u, M_{orig}, \alpha)}{r_t (M_s, M_{orig}, \alpha)}$, where $\alpha\%$ is a margin around the initial precision used to determine relearn time. $r_t(M, M_{orig}, \alpha )$ are mini-batches (or steps) to be achieved by the model $M$ on the classes to be forgotten within $\alpha\%$ of the precision compared to the original model $M_{orig}$. $M_u$ and $M_s$ respectively represent the unlearned model and a model trained from scratch.

-\sstitle{Epistemic Uncertainty} Epistemic uncertainty is an uncertainty metric that measures how much we know about the optimal hypothesis in the parameter space~\cite{hullermeier2021aleatoric} That is, are we certain that the current model parameters are optimal for a given dataset?).
-The influence functions are computed as the FIM's trace~\cite{becker2022epistemic}:
+\sstitle{Epistemic Uncertainty} Epistemic uncertainty is an uncertainty metric that measures how much we know about the optimal hypothesis in the parameter space~\cite{hullermeier2021aleatoric}.
+That is, are we certain that the current model parameters are optimal for a given dataset?.
+The influence functions are computed as the trace of Fischer Information Matrix (FIM)~\cite{becker2022epistemic}:

-where $\mathcal{I} (w; D)$ is the FIM that determines the quantities of information that the model parameters $w$ hold regarding the dataset $D$~\cite{becker2022epistemic}, which can be computed via a Levenberg-Marquart approximation~\cite{martens2020new}:
+where $\mathcal{I} (w; D)$ is the FIM that determines the quantities of information that the model parameters $w$ hold regarding the dataset $D$~\cite{becker2022epistemic}, which can be approximate via Levenberg-Marquart~\cite{martens2020new}:

 Becker et al.~\cite{becker2022epistemic} proposed an efficacy score based on the epistemic uncertainty as follows.

 It measures how much information the model exposes.
 This metric is computationally efficient and does not require access to the retrained model~\cite{becker2022epistemic}.
 A better unlearning algorithm will produce the unlearned model with lower efficacy score.
 However, it only measures the overall information reduction, not the specific information related to the data to be forgotten.
 Moreover, it should be used along with an accuracy metric, as less exposing models do not necessarily have good predictive performance~\cite{becker2022epistemic}.